BUSINESS PROCESS IMPROVEMENT

 4 – Power and politics related resistance: This type of user resistance is related to perceived power shifts and changes in political structure of the organization.
 For instance, launch of the system often provides are distribution of power in the organization which would be a threat to some.
 There could have been internal political disputes that made the system implementation difficult.
 In addition, researchers saw cases where one group or team member took advantage of the system implementation to raise their rank in the organization.

-Strategies to Overcome User Resistance to ERP
+Strategies to Mitigate User Resistance to ERP

 Ultra delivers tremendous value to manufacturing and distribution teams facing these resistance factors.
 Read more about Ultra’s organizational change management focus areas here.
 In assessing the resistance factors summarized above, industry researchers found that organizations can mitigate user resistance to ERP by putting into place several key strategies.
 A summary of these strategies includes developing the business case for change, effective communications, executive support, training and organizational considerations.